 Security Systems for Solar Farms – Why Invest?

 Solar site crime is fast becoming a real issue with thieves targeting renewable sites.

 Solar panels are a tradeable commodity on the black market and can carry a high price.
 Therefore they are attractive to thieves looking to cash in.

 Furthermore, solar farms are usually in remote rural locations.
 This buys thieves time and the opportunity to carry out their criminal activity.

-This Solar Site is one of the largest in the UK at 47 MW the overall site perimeter length is approximately 8.2KM and the site is split up over four solar fields
+This Solar Site is one of the largest in the UK at 47 MW the overall site perimeter length is approximately 8.2KM and the site divides into four solar fields

 Solar Farm Perimeter Security System – the Brief

 We received a detailed brief from the client to design and install the perimeter security system on this solar site.
 For ease we have broken it down into four key areas below:

 - Existing perimeter alarm system not functioning correctly